The Hector Berlioz Website

 The Covent Garden Theatre

 Since its establishment in the 18th century the building has changed hands between various opera companies and also been rebuilt or redecorated a number of times.
-At the time Berlioz was in London for the Cellini performance the building was in its second reincarnation and had been occupied by the Royal Italian Opera since 1847.
+At the time Berlioz was in London for the performance of Benvenuto Cellini the building was in its second reincarnation and had been occupied by the Royal Italian Opera since 1847.
 The company took up the lease and the architect Albano was engaged to make drastic structural alterations to turn the auditorium into the traditional Italian horseshoe-style opera house.
 The second Theatre Royal, Covent Garden, thus became the Royal Italian Opera, Covent Garden.
 It opened on 6 April 1847 with Rossini’s Semiramide, conducted by Michael Costa.
-Its repertoire consisted largely of Italian works and the foreign operas which were staged had to be performed in Italian.
+Its repertoire consisted largely of Italian works, and the foreign operas which were staged had to be performed in Italian.
 Berlioz’s Cellini was translated into Italian too.
 The building Berlioz knew was burnt down in 1856.
 The third and present building was designed by Edward Barry and opened in 1858.
 In 1892, as Scholes (1947, p.
 260) points out, “the word ‘Italian’ was dropped out of the title, a principle being now established of performing operas not in Italian but in their original language.”
 In the mid-1990s the building underwent extensive refurbishment and restorations.

-Unless otherwise specified, all the modern photos reproduced on this page were taken by Michel Austin in 2001 and 2002; other pictures have been scanned from engravings and newspapers in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise specified, all the modern photos reproduced on this page were taken by Michel Austin in 2001 and 2002; other pictures have been scanned from engravings and newspapers in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 The Theatre Royal Covent Garden in 1810